Harry06145/PWSR/README.md

 > **PWSR: Physical-Aware Parallel Dual-Domain Network for Robust NIR-II Fluorescence Super-Resolution**
 > Hao Li, Yifan Zhou, Menghan Guan, Jie Tian, Zhenhua Hu
+> The code and algorithm are for non-comercial use only.
+> Copyright 2026, Institute of Automation, Chinese Academy of Sciences, Beijing, China.

 ## Overview